 You will want to pluck the hair in your doodles ears prior to bathing so it is still dry.
 They grow hair in the ear canal that can trap moisture and bacteria which can lead to ear infections in your dog.
 You can pull the hair from the inner ear using your pointer finger and thumb, be gentle but quick and make sure you only pull the inner ear hair.
 Do not try to pull larger sections as it will be harder and painful.
 After you have removed the hair from the inner ear you can put a couple dry cotton balls in the ear canal, this will help keep water out during bathing.
 Once done though you should immediately remove the cotton balls.

-Grooming Step 4: Bathing
+Grooming Step 4: Bathe Your Goldendoodle

 TIP 1: We suggest you wait at least one (1) week after you bring your puppy home before bathing so you do not put any added stress on your new family member.